Assessing Patients on the FAST Scale: A Guide for Nurses

 The FAST scale consists of seven stages, with the first two representing the functional ability of an adult without dementia and the last one representing the disease’s final and most severe stage.
 Each stage describes the patient’s level of functioning and activities of daily living (ADLs), such as dressing, bathing, eating, speaking, and walking.
 The FAST scale also indicates the patient’s eligibility for hospice care, usually recommended when the patient reaches stage 7.

-It is important to note that the FAST scale focuses on functional abilities and ADLs rather than cognitive decline, which may vary from patient to patient.
+It is essential to note that the FAST scale emphasizes functional abilities and activities of daily living (ADLs) rather than cognitive decline, which can vary from patient to patient.
 Therefore, the FAST scale should be used with other tools and tests that measure the patient’s cognitive and behavioral changes, such as the Mini-Mental State Examination (MMSE) or the Neuropsychiatric Inventory (NPI).
 The FAST scale should also be used with caution and sensitivity, as it may not capture the patient’s individuality, preferences, and quality of life.

 Using the FAST scale, the nurse should interview the patient and their caregiver and observe their behavior and performance.
 Based on the guidelines and examples provided by the FAST scale, the nurse should identify the highest consecutive level of disability the patient exhibits.
 The nurse should document the patient’s score on the FAST scale and compare it with previous scores to track the changes over time.